“Hunting for my roots, I dived into surreal depths,

 Free eBook download: We’ve created an eBook with our best articles on this topic, and offer it for free to all our newsletter subscribers.

 Supriya Nair is a Reiki and Kriya Yoga practitioner since 2008.
 A conduit between scientific and spiritual worlds, Supriya is professionally a researcher and has a fascination for the healing arts.
-Apart from being Usui Reiki Master Teacher, Supriya is certified as Health Coach and is a practitioner of more than 30 healing and divination modalities.
+Apart from being Usui Reiki Master Teacher, Supriya is certified as Health Coach and is a practitioner of various integrative medicine modalities.
+She is the author of "Train Your Brain to Unchain Your Pain."

 Supriya can be reached at email@example.com or connect with her on facebook.com/supriyanair111 and on instagram.com/proconscious.cafe.